top of page

 Regular Verbs

-Regular verbs maintain the same stem throughout, with endings that align with specific personal pronouns which you see listed below.
+Regular verbs maintain the same stem throughout, with endings that align with specific personal pronouns, which are listed below.
+To conjugate a regular verb, follow these steps:

 ich